 We will discuss optimal sleep environments and the steps you need to take as parents to ensure that you are fully prepared to follow the schedule that is created.
 We will go through the plan together in a virtual meeting, and once you begin the implement the plan we are on hand to support you as they need it via virtual meetings, telephone calls and Whatsapp messages.

 We are huge supporters of breastfeeding and believe that it is such a great bonding experience for you both, not to mention the health benefits!
 But it’s your choice, always.

 As we work on your bespoke sleep coaching plan, we do not focus on how you feed your child, just that they are getting enough to eat and at the right times of day while you’re teaching them to sleep.

 In a word, no. Co-sleeping should stop when it’s not working for everyone (you, your partner and your baby).
 That’s where we come in.

+Our role is to help you transition your baby or toddler into their own bed in their own room.
 This said, if putting your little one in their own room is just too hard or simply not an option due to space, then we can definitely work with room sharing, just not bed sharing.

-But don’t worry, this is where I come in and my years of experience.
-I will coach you through handling your little one’s protests as gently as possible.
-As a SleepSense sleep consultant, I will work with you to create a bespoke sleep plan for your little one, and we can explore the best method for your child to minimize the protests as much as possible within all of your comfort zones.
+We are able to coach you through handling your little one’s protests as gently as possible.
+As Sleep Sense consultants, we will work together to create a bespoke sleep plan for your little one, and we can explore the best method for your child to minimise the protests as much as possible within all of your comfort zones.

 Also, please remember that once babies learn how to fall asleep on their own – which can happen pretty quickly – the crying goes away!